 Trigger points are tender points in muscle fibres that have shortened and feel like knots in the muscle.
 Compression of a trigger point may cause local tenderness, referred pain or local twitch response.
 By working on the trigger point and the surrounding muscle tissue, we aim to reduce or eliminate pain and improve ease of movement.

 Existing massage therapy techniques are modified for cancer patients both during and after treatment.
 Studies have shown that gentle massage may reduce pain, fatigue, nausea, anxiety and depression.
-Oncology massage also offers manual lymphatic drainage for patients experiencing lymphoedema.
 Patients say massage helps them to relax and can also improve sleep and quality of life.